uri-library-data-services/iassist-preview/content/blog/challenge-rescuing-data-lessons-and-thoughts.md

     rescued, how can it be represented (to others) that the files in the repository are indeed preserved copies of other datasets?
-If, for instance, Purdue University comes along and wants to verify that everything on the Forest Service\'s site is preserved somewhere, it now becomes more difficult to do so, particularly since those documents never possessed a canonical or authoritative ID in the first place, and even could have been downloaded originally from
+If, for instance, Purdue University comes along and wants to verify that everything on the Forest Service's site is preserved somewhere, it now becomes more difficult to do so, particularly since those documents never possessed a canonical or authoritative ID in the first place, and even could have been downloaded originally from